ray-project/ray/doc/source/serve/core-apis.rst

 The `reconfigure` method is called when the class is created if `user_config` is set.
-In particular, it's also called when new replicas are created in the future if scale up your backend later.
+In particular, it's also called when new replicas are created in the future if scale up your deployment later.
 The `reconfigure` method is also  called each time `user_config` is updated.

 Dependency Management
 =====================

-Ray Serve supports serving backends with different (possibly conflicting) python dependencies.
-For example, you can simultaneously serve one backend that uses legacy Tensorflow 1 and another backend that uses Tensorflow 2.
+Ray Serve supports serving deployments with different (possibly conflicting) python dependencies.
+For example, you can simultaneously serve one deployment that uses legacy Tensorflow 1 and another that uses Tensorflow 2.

 Currently this is supported using `conda <https://docs.conda.io/en/latest/>`_ via Ray's built-in ``runtime_env`` option for actors.